jehad-halahla/image_filtering_and_noise_removal/README.md

 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 Please follow the standard GitHub flow for contributions.

 ---

-This updated README now includes all the relevant information about the three basic filters, providing a comprehensive guide to your project.
-You can further customize it if necessary, but this version should give a clear and structured overview of your work.